Regression Discontinuity Design – Fuzzy

 - If the first-stage jump is large (close to 1), the fuzzy RDD approaches the sharp RDD, and the LATE approaches a local ATE.

 - It is recommended to present the results graphically.
-The RD plot is the most convincing evidence — readers should see the discontinuity.
+The RD plot is often the most compelling piece of evidence — readers should see the discontinuity.

 | Problem | What It Does | How to Fix It |